 "Splinch?" he asked, confused by the odd use of words.

 "Leave a piece of me behind.
-Like a chunk of my body, an arm, finger, in the worse case even a head."
-It didn't happen often, dying from splinching, but enough that it wasn't taught until students were nearly adults in her first life.
+Like a chunk of my body, an arm, finger, or in the worse case even a head."
+It didn't happen often, dying from splinching, but enough that it hadn't been taught until students were nearly adults.
 Tobirama looked taken aback and she nodded.
 "It's rather unpleasant."

 He didn't ask her how she knew.
 He honestly didn't want to know, he was more worried about the village and his squad.
 He could sense familiar chakra's within twenty miles of them, so they must be close to Konoha.
 Looking up to the sky he noticed the white wings and then body of a raptor – a snow owl.

 "That's Hedwig," Masaki said, gaining his attention.
 "She's my summon.
 She's how I knew you would be in trouble.
-Here, drink these... the darker one first and then the lighter vial after a few minutes."
+Here, drink these... the darker one first and then the lighter vial after a minute."

 He eyed the two vials of liquid given to him, glancing at her with suspicion and she sighed, rolling her eyes.